knime/knime-sdk-setup/README.md

 * Errors encountered while setting or modifying the target platform could result from old version numbers cached by Eclipse.
 This can be fixed by making sure that all plug-in versions specified in the target definition file are set to ``"0.0.0"``.
 To do this, double click on the ``.target`` file you want to use which opens the Target Definition view of Eclipse.
 At the bottom, click on the tab __Source__ which opens the raw file in the Eclipse editor.
 There, make sure all ``version=`` properties are set to ``"0.0.0"`` (including 	quotation marks).

-* If you encounter errors when trying to launch KNIME Analytics Platform from within Eclipse, you can try the following to resolve the error/s:
+* If you encounter errors when trying to launch KNIME Analytics Platform from within Eclipse, try:
     1. In Eclipse select `Run → Run Configurations...` ( or `Debug Configurations...`)
     2. Select the Run/Debug configuration you want to launch
     3. Select the `Configuration` tab